deepanshs/mrsimulator/docs/user_guide/method/method.rst

 Between adjacent SpectralEvent or DelayEvent objects, **mrsimulator** defaults to *total mixing*, i.e., connecting all selected transitions in the two adjacent spectral or delay events.
 This default behavior can be overridden by placing an explicit  object between such events.
-Inside MixingEventA objects is a :py:meth:`~mrsimulator.method.query.MixingEventA` object, which determines the coherence transfer amplitude between transitions.
-A MixingEventA object holds :py:meth:`~mrsimulator.method.query.RotationQuery` objects acting on specific isotopes in the spin system.
+Inside MixingEvent objects is a :py:meth:`~mrsimulator.method.query.MixingEvent` object, which determines the coherence transfer amplitude between transitions.
+A MixingEvent object holds :py:meth:`~mrsimulator.method.query.RotationQuery` objects acting on specific isotopes in the spin system.
 As before, the isotope upon which the RotationQuery objects act is determined by the ``channels`` attribute in the